Beyond Grief

 End of the Session: What You Hope For

-Sometimes the answer is clear: I can’t keep living like this.
+Sometimes the answer is clear: "I can’t keep living like this."

-Sometimes it’s softer: I don’t know.
-I just needed help.
+Other times it’s softer: "I don’t know.
+I just needed help."

-Both answers are enough.
+Both responses are valid.

 When You Leave the Room